 I’ve been on a mission to make an entire menu of flavors.
 There’s super soft and delicious pumpkin pie inspired baked oatmeal, banana baked oatmeal sweetened with maple syrup, strawberry cheesecake baked oatmeal that feels decadent and fun and more!

 Of course just because it’s baked oatmeal doesn’t make it automatically healthy.
-Believe me, I was tempted to do all the bad things to it.
+Believe me, I was tempted to do all the bad things to it and really play up that brownie taste.

 But I stayed pretty virtuous and made a recipe my mama could be proud of.
 There is plenty of yogurt and oats, cocoa and just enough maple syrup to give it a bit of sweetness.